KiCad/kicad-mac-builder/README.md

 ==============
 Before big releases, we should check to make sure all the component pieces work.

+Remove the build/ directory, and run `build.sh`.
+Then, rerun `build.sh`, to make sure that everything works with both new and incremental builds.

 Basics
 ------
 * Open up KiCad.app, and then open up each of the applications like pcbnew and the calculator.